 One of the fine examples of early Afgan architecture is the Qutab Minar.
 The 73m high tower(tallest minaret in India) of victory that was started in 1193 and completed in 1239, immediately after the defeat of the last Hindu kingdom in Delhi.
 The Iron Pillar near the Qutub Minar has not caught rust ever since it was built.

 The India Gate is the national monument of India.
 Situated in the heart of New Delhi, the India Gate was designed by Sir Edwin Lutyens.
 It was built in 1931.
 Originally known as the All India War Memorial, it is a prominent landmark in Delhi and commemorates the 90,000 soldiers of the Indian Army who lost their lives while fighting for the Indian Empire.
 It is composed of red and pale sandstone and granite.

-Later in evening you will be taken to visit light and sound show at Red Fort.
+Later in the evening you will be taken to visit light and sound show at Red Fort or Akshardham Temple.

 “We do hope the flavour of India will remain on your taste buds for all times to come and hopefully would kindle an indelible fondness for the country and her people; Thank you for being our guest, and as we say in India ‘Please Come back Soon”